TheProv1/Practice-Codes/README.md

-# LeetCode-Codes
+# Practice Codes
-This repository comprises some Leet Code codes.
+This repository comprises of practice codes in various programming languages from various sites.

 ## Programming Language(s) used

 C, Java, Python and SQL

+## Sites used

+LeetCode, and HackerRank